Brondchux/fotos/README.md

 4to's is a web app that welcomes our visitors with a selection of curated photos from Pexels and gives them the ability to search our extensive catalog of quality photos from professional photographers using a text input and displays the photos in series of 10 photos at a time.

 This project will be developed using ReactJS, Pexels API, Fetch, Git, ReactJS, NPM Modules, HTML5, Bootstrap.
-For live deployement, we will be using TBA.
+For live deployement, we will be using Vercel.

 ---